MASILab/PreQual/README.md

 [Leon Y. Cai](mailto:leon.y.cai@vanderbilt.edu), Qi Yang, Colin B. Hansen, Vishwesh Nath, Karthik Ramadass, Graham W. Johnson, Benjamin N. Conrad, Brian D. Boyd, John P. Begnoche, Lori L. Beason-Held, Andrea T. Shafer, Susan M. Resnick, Warren D. Taylor, Gavin R. Price, Victoria L. Morgan, Baxter P. Rogers, Kurt G. Schilling, Bennett A. Landman. *PreQual: An automated pipeline for integrated preprocessing and quality assurance of diffusion weighted MRI images*.
 [Magnetic Resonance in Medicine](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.28678), 2021.

 [Medical-image Analysis and Statistical Interpretation (MASI) Lab](https://my.vanderbilt.edu/masi), Vanderbilt University, Nashville, TN, USA

+## Getting Started

+The PreQual software is designed to run inside a [Singularity container](#containerization-of-source-code).
+The container requires an "[inputs](#arguments-and-io)" folder that holds all required input diffusion image files (i.e., .nii.gz, .bval, and .bvec files) and a [configuration file](#configuration-file).
+For those running Synb0-DisCo to correct susceptibility distortions without reverse phase-encoded images, this folder will also contain the [structural T1 image](#arguments-and-io).
+The container also requires an "[outputs](#arguments-and-io)" folder that will hold all the outputs after the pipeline runs.
+We also need to know the image *[axis](#arguments-and-io)* on which phase encoding was performed for all inputs (i.e., "i" for the first dimension, "j" for the second).
+To build the configuration file, we need to know the *[direction](#configuration-file)* along said axis in which each image was phase encoded (i.e., "+" for positive direction and "-" for the negative direction) and the [readout time](#configuration-file) for each input image.
+Once we have this information, we bind the inputs and outputs directories into the container to [run the pipeline](#command).

+Note: The phase encoding axis, direction, and readout time must be known ahead of time, as this information is not stored in NIFTI headers.
+Depending on the scanner used, they may be available in JSON sidecars when NIFTIs are converted from DICOMs with [dcm2niix](#pipeline-assumptions).

 ## Containerization of Source Code